mpv config mainly for webm making

 Also, some shell aliases and functions for:

-• making audioless copies of webms
+• making audioless copies of webms, optionally at a lower framerate

-• converting youtube live stream URLs into their chat window URLs
+• converting youtube live stream URLs into their chat window URLs and placing in clipboard

 • taking screenshots with ffmpeg

-• watching Japanese news channels
+• watching Japanese tv channels

 Key bindings